ebzzry/ebzzry.github.io/en/fkd/retrospect.md

 two cents, advising me that that was the wrong question to ask.
 That I should seek for the correct answer, myself, as if trying to find my own way back home.

-At one point, someone knocked on my door—it was regret.
+At one point, someone knocked on my door—it was Regret.
 Despite his seemingly pitiful state, I declined to let him in, no matter how persistent he was.
 I knew that the moment I let him in, he’d feel immediately welcome for himself, and feel comfortable around the place, as if it was his.
 Every time he knocked on my door, he asked if he was welcome.
 I boldly said _“No.”_, every single time.
 I